stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 usual.

   But I have resolved to hint here at last what I dared not hint to the people of Binger on that terrible August afternoon.
-I don&rsquo;t know yet just how I can go about it&mdash;and if in the end you think my reticence strange, just remember that to imagine such a horror is one thing,   but to see it is another thing.
+I don't know yet just how I can go about it--and if in the end you think my reticence strange, just remember that to imagine such a horror is one thing,   but to see it is another thing.
 I saw it.
-I think you&rsquo;ll recall my citing early in this tale the case of a bright young man named Heaton who went out to that mound one day in 1891 and came back at night as the village idiot, babbling for eight years about horrors and then dying in an epileptic fit.
-What he used to keep moaning was &ldquo;  That white man&mdash;oh, my God, what they did to him.&nbsp;.&nbsp;.&nbsp;.  &rdquo;
+I think you'll recall my citing early in this tale the case of a bright young man named Heaton who went out to that mound one day in 1891 and came back at night as the village idiot, babbling for eight years about horrors and then dying in an epileptic fit.
+What he used to keep moaning was  "  That white man--oh, my God, what they did to him. . . .   "

-  Well, I saw the same thing that poor Heaton saw&mdash;and I saw it after reading the manuscript, so I know more of its history than he did.
-That makes it worse&mdash;for I know all that it   implies;   all that must be still brooding and festering and waiting down there.
+  Well, I saw the same thing that poor Heaton saw--and I saw it after reading the manuscript, so I know more of its history than he did.
+That makes it worse--for I know all that it   implies;   all that must be still brooding and festering and waiting down there.
 I told you it had padded mechanically toward me out of the narrow passage and had stood sentry-like at the entrance between the frightful eidola of Yig and Tulu.
-That was very natural and inevitable&mdash;because the thing   was   a sentry.
-It had been made a sentry for punishment, and it was quite dead&mdash;besides lacking head, arms, lower legs, and other customary parts of a human being.
-Yes&mdash;it had been a very human being once; and what is more, it had been   white.
+That was very natural and inevitable--because the thing   was   a sentry.
+It had been made a sentry for punishment, and it was quite dead--besides lacking head, arms, lower legs, and other customary parts of a human being.
+Yes--it had been a very human being once; and what is more, it had been   white.
 Very obviously, if that manuscript was as true as I think it was, this being had been used for the   diversions of the amphitheatre   before its life had become wholly extinct and supplanted by automatic impulses controlled from outside.

-  On its white and only slightly hairy chest some letters had been gashed or branded&mdash;I had not stopped to investigate, but had merely noted that they were in an awkward and fumbling Spanish; an awkward Spanish implying a kind of ironic use of the language by an alien inscriber familiar neither with the idiom nor the Roman letters used to record it.
-The inscription had read &ldquo;  Secuestrado a la voluntad de Xinai&aacute;n en el cuerpo decapitado de Tlay&uacute;b&rdquo;&mdash;&ldquo;Seized by the will of K&rsquo;n-yan in the headless body of T&rsquo;la-yub.&rdquo;
+  On its white and only slightly hairy chest some letters had been gashed or branded--I had not stopped to investigate, but had merely noted that they were in an awkward and fumbling Spanish; an awkward Spanish implying a kind of ironic use of the language by an alien inscriber familiar neither with the idiom nor the Roman letters used to record it.
+The inscription had read  "  Secuestrado a la voluntad de Xinai&aacute;n en el cuerpo decapitado de Tlay&uacute;b "-- "Seized by the will of K'n-yan in the headless body of T'la-yub. "